-At this level, you are expected to have a more comprehensive understanding of science and mathematics, a greater degree of critical awareness of current societal problems, ability to collect data and undertake engineering analysis to solve complex issues, and the ability to generate innovate and sustainable designs.
+For students that progress to the MEng Level 7, a higher appreciation is required as outlined in UK-SPEC especially regarding leadership and teamwork.
+At this level you expected to have a more comprehensive understanding of science and mathematics, a greater degree of critical awareness of current societal problems, ability to collect data and undertake engineering analysis to solve complex issues, able to generate innovate and sustainable designs and have a higher generic skills ability as outlined in AHEP3.